Traditional architecture and… taking a nap

 Whitewashed walls in Greece help keep the interior of the house cooler.
 Photo: New York Times

-Meanwhile, the International Energy Agency (IEA), an intergovernmental organization that makes policy recommendations on the global energy sector, said annual air-conditioner sales worldwide have tripled since 1990.
+Meanwhile, the International Energy Agency (IEA), an intergovernmental organization that makes policy recommendations on the global energy sector, said annual air conditioner sales worldwide have tripled since 1990.

-“Buildings and homes in northern Europe are not designed for a hotter climate,” said Radhika Khosla, associate professor of sustainable development at the University of Oxford.
-“With temperatures rising at such extremes, they will need air conditioning.”
+“Buildings and homes in northern Europe are not suited to a hotter climate.
+With temperatures rising at such extremes, they will need air conditioning,” said Radhika Khosla, associate professor of sustainable development at the University of Oxford.

 Learn how to… take a nap

-“Taking a nap in hot weather is certainly not a bad idea,” said Karl Lauterbach, Germany’s health minister, referring to calls from German public health officials to follow Spain’s lead, where shops remain closed and streets deserted between 2 and 4 p.m. as people take a nap.
+“Taking a nap in hot weather is certainly not a bad idea,” said Karl Lauterbach, Germany’s health minister, referring to calls from German public health officials to follow Spain’s lead, where shops remain closed and streets deserted between 2 and 4 p.m. as people nap.

 “We should follow the working practices of southern countries in hot weather,” Johannes Niessen, president of Germany’s National Association of Physicians, said in an interview with the RND news agency.
 “Getting up early, working efficiently in the morning and sleeping in the afternoon is a concept we should adopt in the summer months.”